RaduStefan999/WebProject-Anul2/README.md

-# Gardening App developed with with ZEN MVC framework
+# Gardening App developed with ZEN MVC framework

 Gardening application that lets users manage their own garden and plants while giving useful tips and tricks.